-While there are various options to remove distractions like text, date stamps and camera labels from photos, Photoshop is the most reliable one and trusted by professionals.
+While there are various options to remove text or other distractions like watermarks, date stamps and camera labels from photos, Photoshop is the most reliable and trusted by professionals.

 The advanced algorithm of Photoshop will ensure that the text is removed in seconds without a trace.
 And you can do this by just following these simple steps!

 Once you open your image in Photoshop, add a layer on top of it.
 This will protect the original layer in case you make a mistake.

 Choose Spot Healing Tool

 The spot healing brush is the main tool you have to use to remove the text from images.
 This can be selected from the toolbar on top.

 When selecting the healing brush, turn on the Sample All Layers feature.
 This is useful because it allows Photoshop to analyse details from all the layers and fill in the gaps correctly after the text is erased.